ForemanW/reverse-complement/README.md

 # reverse-complement
-This script outputs the reverse-complement of input DNA sequences to by reversing the sequence and re-naming bases according to Chargaff's rules.
+This script outputs the reverse-complement of DNA sequences to by reversing the input-sequence and re-naming bases according to Chargaff's rules.
 It can process single strings.

 # Usage